Your browser is no longer supported

 Ideas and Fine Thoughts

-This course examines political and ethical ideas through literature, art, plays, essays and philosophical works.
+This course examines how political ideas are formed and developed through literature, art, plays, essays and philosophical works in the twentieth century.
+Restricted to first-year students.
 Not eligible for CR/NCR option.

 Prerequisite: Admission to Vic One